PatrickMaiyer/Portapack_Wiki/BLETX.md

 2. The **Channel** setting allows you to select which channel to transmit on.

-3. The **Packet Type** setting allows you to select between various types of advertisement types.
+3. The **Advertisement PDU Type** setting allows you to select between various types of advertisement types.

 4. The **Random** toggle allows you to randomize the MAC Address that you send out with each packet.